On the Risk of Cancelable Biometrics: Background

-In \cite{atighehchi2019cryptanalysis}, a cryptanalysis has been done on IoM Hashing.
-In their work, to generate pre-images of IoM hash codes, an optimization algorithm incorporated with a constrain of search space is implemented.
-An authentication attack is launched to intrude the system with the generated pre-image, which can achieve a high attack success rate.
-However, the constrain of search space based on inequality can only be applied to certain CB schemes such as IoM.
+In \cite{atighehchi2019cryptanalysis}, two recent CB schemes are cryptanalyzed based on the index-of-max (IoM) hashing function.
+A constrained optimization algorithm is proposed to generate pre-images of the IoM hash codes.
+The generated pre-image is used to perform a few attacks.
+However, the search space constraint can only be applied to specific CB schemes such as the IoM.